greg-raven/Uncommon-Sense/_posts/2015-02-11-socialism-in-a-nutshell.md

 ---
-title: 'Socialism in a nutshell'
+title: "Socialism in a nutshell"
 layout: post
 categories:
 - socialism